John Birmelin

 John Birmelin (October 31, 1873 – September 3, 1950) has been called the Poet Laureate of the Pennsylvania Dutch and is one of the most popular poets and playwrights in the Pennsylvania German language.

 Early life and education

-Birmelin was born in Longswamp Township, Pennsylvania to a Pennsylvania German mother and a German father, who was a native of Grand Duchy of Baden, Germany.
+Birmelin was born in Longswamp Township, Pennsylvania to a Pennsylvania German mother and a German father who was a native of Grand Duchy of Baden.
 Birmelin studied music at a young age.
 By the age of 11, he was an organist in the local church where his father was a member of the choir.

 Career

 In 1896, Birmelin relocated to Allentown, Pennsylvania.

 In 1901, he accepted a job as the organist and choirmaster of Allentown's Sacred Heart of Jesus Church, a position he held until his retirement only weeks before his death in 1950.
 His successor as organist and choirmaster at Sacred Heart was Karl Buesgen, Birmelin's student and noted Pennsylvania impressionist landscape painter.
 Birmelin was also the first music teacher at Allentown Central Catholic High School, a position he held from 1926 to 1936.